100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 There are defined three types of actions:

 - `CREATE_USER_SUBMITTED`, which means that the request to create a new user was send and we are waiting for server response.
-After this action is dispatched, we should disable `Signup` button till server responded.
+After this action type is dispatched, we should disable `Signup` button till server responded.
 - `CREATE_USER_SUCCESS` - the action is called after `HTTP 201 CREATED` response from server, which means that user was successfully created.
 - `CREATE_USER_ERROR` - the action is called when there was an error during creation of the user and it was not created.